Why white nationalists are drawn to Charlottesville

 While Charlottesville was once named America's happiest city in 2014 by the National Bureau of Economic Research, some residents aren't very happy about what's happening.
 Many are tired of the white nationalist rallies and have demanded the city revoke their permit.

-In July, more that 200 Charlottesville residents packed City Hall demanding that the city cancel Saturday's rally, CNN affiliate WVIR reported.
+In July, more that 200 residents packed City Hall demanding that the city cancel Saturday's rally, CNN affiliate WVIR reported.

 "I can very easily see this just eroding and erupting throughout the streets of Charlottesville and putting our citizens in danger," said one speaker, Don Gathers.